KiDS-1000 cosmology: Combined second- and third-order shear statistics: Additional material

 \section{Additional material}

-This appendix section is meant as a collection of figures to support the analysis in the main text.
+This section offers a collection of figures to support the analysis in the main text.
 In Fig.~\ref{fig:Map3_equalsclae}, we show the full $\MapMapMap$ data vector for equal filter radii, from which we showed a subpart in Fig.~\ref{fig:Map3_equalsclae_selected}.
 In Fig.~\ref{fig:Map3_allsclae}, we show the $\MapMapMap$ data vector if non-equal filter radii are used and measured from the convergence \citetalias{Takahashi2017} maps.

 \end{appendix}